MariaHokas/React-Star-Wars/README.md

 ## What is the use of this Repo

-This project created with create.react-app.
-React Query is used for fetch data and Material-UI to create responsive application.
+This project created with create-react-app.
+React Query is used for fetching data and Material-UI to create responsive application.

+The project demonstrates the following

+1. Creating Hook Components in React
+2. Making GET HTTP calls
+3. Communicating between parent and child components
+4. Making responsive webpage

 ## Cloning and Running the Application in local